 Ideally, you should perform an assessment like this at the end of every season, but there’s no wrong time to sit down and be honest with your training goals and focus areas.

-If you come to the conclusion that you’re strength needs some improvement, consider adding strength training to your routine.
+If you come to the conclusion that your strength needs some improvement, consider adding strength training to your routine.
 You can also add some strength bike sessions in like the one below:

 Sample Strength Session

 - 5 min HARD, 5 min OFF x 5 times (each 5 mins HARD should be done in 52 x 14 gear at TT pace and at the end of each effort complete a 5 second seated sprint to simulate race conditions)

 - All efforts should feel uncomfortable and as the efforts go on each should get harder, however speed stays the same.

 Ride to Your Strengths

 Are you racing courses that don’t suit you as a rider?
 Are you trying to win sprints against powerful riders where being a mountain goat and zooming up a climb is better for you?
 Again take stock.
 Look at where you are racing and study the courses.